ReactiveMatter/reactivematter.github.io/internet-explorer.md

 ## Github pages

-[Github](https://pages.github.com/) pages allow you publish you markdown files on github.
+[Github](https://pages.github.com/) pages allow to publish markdown files on github.
 It generates a static html site using Jekyll.

 ## Dokuwiki